Download MP3 Audio Track

 There ought to be some standards which we refuse to compromise.
 There comes a time in life when we’re tempted to barter with the devil, so to speak.
 But there ought to be some things that are simply not negotiable.
 We may back up and back up and back up, but eventually honor must assert itself and say, “No further!”

 We need to be improving our standards constantly.
 Some of the best work we ever do is upgrading our standards.
-None of us has a perfect set of personal standards yet, and so we need to be working on their quality continually, aligning our standards with principles of time-tested value.
+None of us has a perfect set of standards yet, and so we need to work on their quality continually, aligning our standards with principles of time-tested value.